 While the foregoing describes the preferred embodiments of the invention, it will be appreciated that various other modifications or additions will be apparent to those of skill in the art.
 Such modifications or additions are intended to be covered by the following claims.

-What is claimed:
+What is claimed is:

-1. A method for conveying to a user a quality of an input search string comprising:
+1. A method of using a search string comprising: